strandriamanalina/tidying/README.md

 - A warm thank you to David Hood for providing a thorough guide on how to approach this assignment. here is the link to the blogpost : https://thoughtfulbloke.wordpress.com/2015/09/09/getting-and-cleaning-the-assignment/

-- Various parts of the script were adapted from these sources :

 Package requirements
 ==================================================================
 - In order to run the "run_analysis.R" script,  the tidyverse package is required.
 It is a collection of R packages designed for data science.
 It contains the following packages :